Saturday

 Many people ask me what Fibro is.

-I think that when we have it, and know so many others with it, we forget that many people need to understand the basics of fibromyalgia.
+Honestly, I think that when we have it, and know so many others with it, it’s easy to forget that not everyone understands the basics of Fibromyalgia.

 Fibromyalgia (fi·bro·my·al·gi·a) is a condition that causes pain all over the body.

 The word fibromyalgia comes from the Latin term for fibrous tissue (fibro) and the Greek words for muscle (myo) and pain (algia).
-But Fibromyalgia is so much more than just muscle pain in the fibrous tissues of the body.
+S

 • a variety of other symptoms